forestryio/forestry.io/README.md

 All build source and destination paths can be configured from `gulp.config.js`.

 ## Hugo
-The build commands for Hugp can be configured from `gulp.config.js`.
-Build commands are set based on the `HUGO_ARGS` environment variable, and will fallback to `NODE_ENV` if not provided.
+The build commands for Hugo can be configured from `gulp.config.js`.
+Build commands are set based on the `GENERATOR_ARGS` environment variable, and will fallback to `NODE_ENV` if not provided.

 Four options are available:
 - `default`: the default build commands that are always run